• Skip to primary navigation

 The Venue

-The site for our 2023 Colloquium will be the beautiful setting of Lanier Theological Library and Learning Center at Yarnton about seven miles outside the center of Oxford.
-Yarnton Manor is a 17th Century Manor House, built in 1611 by the wealthy Spencer family, and currently being renovated by the owner of Lanier Theological Library.
+The setting for our second Colloquium will be the beautiful Lanier Theological Library and Learning Center at Yarnton Manor, about seven miles outside the center of Oxford.
+Yarnton Manor is a manor house built in 1611 by the wealthy Spencer family, and currently being renovated by the owner of Lanier Theological Library.

 TCI logo